pypa/pip/docs/html/development/architecture/package-finding.rst

 ``self_outdated_check.py`` module's ``pip_self_version_check()`` function.

-The ``PackageFinder`` class is responsible for doing all of the things listed in the :ref:`Overview <index-py-overview>` section like fetching and parsing `PEP 503`_ simple repository HTML pages, evaluating which links in the simple repository pages are relevant for each requirement, and further filtering and sorting by preference the candidates for install coming from the relevant
+The ``PackageFinder`` class is responsible for doing all of the things listed in the :ref:`Overview <index-overview>` section like fetching and parsing `PEP 503`_ simple repository HTML pages, evaluating which links in the simple repository pages are relevant for each requirement, and further filtering and sorting by preference the candidates for install coming from the relevant